 The findings of this study points to the fact that the Standards for Excellence program does not resolve the reporting problems related with the 990 form that is a widespread issue throughout the nonprofit sector, nor does the program improve the financial ratios of certified organizations.
 Other measures will have to be found to remedy the problem with the quality of information disclosed on the 990 form and the issues surrounding using financial ratios to rate the effectiveness of nonprofit organizations.

 Little, Harmony, "Does the Voluntary Standards for Excellence Program Improve Reporting Qualities & Financial Ratios of Nonprofit Organizations?"
 (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 195.